 But this “order out of chaos” is exactly what the green leading-edge began failing to do.
 If anything, it was producing “more chaos out of chaos.”
 It had no idea of what true order was to begin with all such “metanarratives” were completely and aggressively deconstructed.
 Because nothing was true at all, there could be no true order, either, and hence no preferable direction forward.
 And so, as the leading-edge of evolution collapsed in a performative contradiction—lost in aperspectival madness—evolution itself temporarily slammed shut, and began various moves, including a regressive stepping back and searching for a sturdier point where a true self-organizing process could be set in motion once again.

-Excerpted from Trump and a Post Truth World, available on August 8, 2017.
+Excerpted from Trump and a Post Truth World.